zendesk/sell-rollbar_logback/README.md

 ---------------

-Located at `com.tapstream.rollbar.logback.RollbarFilter` is a J2EE servlet filter that will populate the `request` portion of the Rollbar item from an ServletRequest.
+Located at `com.tapstream.rollbar.logback.RollbarFilter` is a J2EE servlet filter that will populate the `request` portion of the Rollbar item from a ServletRequest.
 The filter will include:

 * Remote IP address
 * User agent